malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 High-level thought involves multiple steps and intermediate states.
 Working memory serves to hold those intermediate states.
 Multiple steps are supported through operating in cycles, with each cycle taking the current state of working memory, applying one step of computation, and storing the result back into working memory.
 In other words, a 'state machine'.

+It is this action of the state machine, with thought that spans multiple cycles, that is characterised by Kahneman as _System 2_ (or _slow thinking_) thought.

-I would even go further to suggest that it's possible that the evolution of working memory was the catalyst for the evolution of a state-machine processing loop.
-That, of course, further formed the basis of the high intelligence that we enjoy today.
+As an aside, I think it's possible that the evolution of working memory was the catalyst for the evolution of a state-machine processing loop, which of course further formed the basis of the high intelligence that we enjoy today.

 ## Control mechanism as basis for awareness of thoughts
 If you were to build a state machine yourself, you would not want to do it with neural networks.
 State machines operate on the principle of a loop that repeats itself over and over, with the same logic rules but different state.
 They require stability and predictability.
 Neural networks are noisy, chaotic, and take a long time to train.
 A state machine using neural networks for processing is highly unstable and tends to get stuck in infinite loops.
 I encountered this myself in my first attempt to model the state machine of consciousness using simple logic rules.
 And I wasn't even subject to the unpredictable nature of neural networks.

 A common engineering solution to stability problems is the addition of a control mechanism.
-A common control mechanism uses a feedback measurement of the output of the system that it compares against some ideal signal, and uses that to adjust the system's behaviour.
+A common control mechanism uses a feedback measurement of the output of the system, which it it compares against some ideal signal, and uses that to adjust the system's behaviour.

 Broadly, there are two styles of control mechanism that might be employed in a state machine system: